 CES, as the name suggests, focuses on the effort your customer needs to put in to interact with you.
 The theory is, the lower the effort, the happier the customer.
 CES asks a question like: ‘How easy was it to deal with our company today?’

-Typically, there are 3 optimal periods to collect customer feedback:
+Typically, there are three optimal periods to collect customer feedback:

 - Post-purchase evaluation – is feedback from an individual customer at the time a product or service is delivered (or shortly afterwards).
 This type of satisfaction evaluation is often part of a CRM (Customer Relationship Management) system and its goal is to cement a long-term relationship with that customer.
 These kinds of surveys are best delivered within 24 hours of the engagement.

-Periodic satisfaction surveys provide period-specific feedback from different customer segments.
-The annual customer survey is a good example; these surveys offer occasional snapshots of customer experiences and expectations.
+- Periodic satisfaction surveys – provide period-specific feedback from different customer segments.
+The annual customer satisfaction survey is a good example; these surveys offer occasional snapshots of customer experiences and expectations.

 - Continuous satisfaction – tracking uses regular post-purchase surveys (daily, monthly, quarterly), so you can assure a high level of quality over time.
 We recommend this approach, as it lets you capture feedback over the entire customer lifecycle, and you can keep a pulse on how the customer experience is performing.
 It identifies precisely what to do and when in order to have the biggest impact on your customer experience.